midsbie/code-to-emacs/README.md

 ## Solution

-The VSCode Wrapper for Emacs replaces the `code` binary on your Ubuntu system with a small program that opens C# scripts in Emacs.
+CodeToEmacs replaces the `code` binary on your Ubuntu system with a small program that opens C# scripts in Emacs.
 This allows Unity to think it's interacting with Visual Studio Code, thereby continuing to generate the necessary `csproj` files while seamlessly integrating Emacs into your workflow.

 ## Getting Started